Telecommunications has drastically changed over the past few decades.

 The VoIP services market is expected to reach $194.5 billion by 2024

 Research shows VoIP’s growth is driven by low maintenance and setup costs, requires minimal staff support, better reliability, and has robust features.
-Businesses are quick to realize that they need more than just phone calls.
+Businesses are quickly realizing that they need more than just phone calls.
 VoIP supports features like video conferencing, unlimited calling, analytics, and more.
 All without the price and infrastructure of a PBX service.

 Source: Persistence Market Research